HaramChoi-askui/ios-simulator-automation/README.md

         }
     });
 });
 ```

 ## 2. Breaking Down the Test Code

 **1) Launch the iOS Simulator**
 - This test step executes a shell command that launches the **iOS Simulator**.
-- The iOS Simulator must have been installed together with **Xcode**.
 - Note the `waitFor(5000)`.
-It waits for 5 seconds for the Simulator to fully launch, and can possibly take more than 5 seconds depending on the processing power of your device.
+It waits for 5 seconds for the Simulator to fully launch, but it can possibly take more than 5 seconds depending on the processing power of your device.
 ```ts
 it('should launch the Simulator', async () => {
         console.log("Launching the Simulator");